 Pete Helm has served as the Stewardship Director of the Squam Lakes Conservation Society since 2014.
 Prior to arriving at SLCS, he accumulated 21 years leading the stewardship departments for both the Upper Valley Land Trust (7 years) and the NH Conservation Land Stewardship Program (14 years).
 Prior to this he had a 3 year stint as an officer in the US Coast Guard and spent a year building log homes.
 Pete first arrived at Squam in 1978 and enjoys hiking in the White Mountains, and paddling on all waters, salty or fresh.
 When Pete and Jeanne aren’t battling invasive plants at their home in Concord, Pete enjoys gardening and playing mandolin.
 He has two self-described “awesome” kids – Jenny working on her doctorate in Missoula, MT and Ben, living the dream in San Francisco.

 Alicia Abbott has worked for the Squam Lakes Conservation Society since 2006 as Office Administrator and currently as Director of Advancement.
 A NH native, Alicia earned a BA in Political Science from Colby-Sawyer College.
 After college she worked as a Legislative Assistant to the NH Speaker of the House.
 Alicia, husband Will and their 3 children moved to Holderness in 1993.
 She worked for several years as a substitute teacher and then as librarian at the Holderness Central School when her kids were young.
 She later served 5 years as Deputy Town Clerk/Tax Collector for the Town of Holderness.
-Alicia and Will enjoy spending time with their now adult children and 2 new ‘in-laws’ – Will & Courtney, Jacob, and Tirzah & Jonathon.
+Alicia and Will enjoy spending time with their now adult children and their families – Will, Courtney and granddaughter Ainsley, Jacob, and Tirzah & Jonathon.
 They also enjoy time at her family’s camp in northern VT, paddling remote ponds and exploring dirt roads.